bobllor/macdeploy/README.md

 # <p align="center">MacDeploy</p>

+Looking to automate MacBook deployments?
 No MDM?
 No JAMF?
 No problem!

 *MacDeploy* is a light-weight server and automation framework used to deploy MacBooks with minimal manual interactions needed.
 It features:
 - Automation of user creation, SecureToken handling, package installations, FileVault key handling, logging, and more.
+- FileVault key generation automatic storage to the server.
 - Password change on login similar to that of Windows.
-- A lightweight file server to facilitate client-server communication and file distributing.
+- A lightweight file server to facilitate client-server communication and file distributing, bypassing SSH.
-- Easy deployment the server and scripts anywhere, on any device.
+- Easy deployment of the server and scripts anywhere, on any device.
-- Uses a self-signed certificate to utilize HTTPS for encryption of data transmitted via HTTP.
+- Uses a self-signed certificate to enable HTTPS for encryption.
 - Customizable YAML configuration.

+It is powered by Go, Python, Bash, and Docker.

 ***Security warning***: This server was built with the intention to be running on a *secure, private network*.
-There is no security implemented to handle a public facing server.
+There is no additional security implemented to handle a public facing server.

 # Table of Contents